elixir-europe/rdmkit/pages/your_tasks/data_transfer.md

 * The **size or volume** of the data and the **capacity or bandwidth of the network** that links your local computer with the distant computer are crucial aspects.
 Data size and bandwidth are tightly linked since transferring large volumes of data on a low bandwidth network will be so time consuming that it could be simpler to send the data on a hard drive through carrier services.

-* Data **security**.
-If you intend to transfer sensitive data to another location, you have to check the regulation and security measures on the remote site.
+* Ensure that you are aware of the **legal and ethical implications** of your data transfer
+    * For data concerning  persons, you have to safeguard compliance with various legal and ethical frameworks, including the GDPR.
+You might have to establish a **data processing** or **joint data controller** agreement before you can transfer the data.
+Do not forget to check the [Human Data](human_data) pages of the RDMkit.
+    * For data relevant for later patenting or other types of commercialization you  might want to establish a **non-disclosure** or other types of agreement with the other party first, so that your commercial interest is not endangered.
+    * You might also have to consider other laws and regulations, for instance regarding **biosecurity** of data affecting pathogens or other aspects of potential **dual-use**.
+    * The technical protocol you choose for your data transfer should meet your requirement for **data security** resulting these implications.
 You can interact with the IT departments at both locations in order to establish your strategy.
-Do not forget to check the [Human Data](human_data) pages of the RDMkit.

 * If you have the technical skills and knowledge, consider using appropriate File Transfer Protocols.